 Follow the Getting Started with JanusGraph guide for a step-by-step introduction.

-JanusGraph is a project under The Linux Foundation, and includes participants from Expero, Google, GRAKN.AI, Hortonworks, and IBM.
+JanusGraph is a project under The Linux Foundation, and includes participants from Expero, Google, GRAKN.AI, Hortonworks, IBM and Amazon.

 The following users have deployed JanusGraph in production.